ragnarlevi/GTST/ReadMe.md

         w = np.random.uniform(low = 0.1, high = 0.3)
         G.edges[e[0], e[1]]['weight'] = w

-# Extract adjacency matrix and fill the diagonal so that the resulting matrix will be positive definite.
+# Extract the adjacency matrix and fill the diagonal so that the resulting matrix will be positive definite.
 A = np.array(nx.adjacency_matrix(G).todense())
 np.fill_diagonal(A, np.sum(np.abs(A), axis = 1)+0.1)

-# Copy the adjacency matrix, and remove some edges for that graph,  note the seed is assume to be 45 when G was constructed
+# Copy the adjacency matrix, and remove some edges for that graph, note that the seed is assumed to be 42 when G was constructed
 A_s = A.copy()
 A_s[7,4] = 0
 A_s[4,7] = 0